 Snarky Non-Human Sidekick

-who mocks the idealistic rest of the cast and the villains alike and always has the last word.
+who mocks the idealistic rest of the cast and the villains alike, always getting the last word.
 His popularity ranges from The Scrappy

-For some reason it's always a "he" even when it's hard to understand what about his physique qualifies him as male.
+For some reason it's often a "he," even when it's hard to understand what about his physique qualifies him as male.